 - 1. Each employee must specify a regular telecommuting day on their telecommuting agreement including hours to be worked per day, start time, end time, breaks, lunch periods, and duration if this is implemented on a project basis. - 2.
-No employee shall telecommute more than one (1) day per week; - 3.
-No employee shall telecommute on Mondays or Fridays. - 4.
-No employee shall telecommute during a week where there is a holiday or that employee has a scheduled day off. - 5.
-If an employee would like to telecommute in the case of inclement weather, they must have a signed "inclement weather" telecommuting agreement on file. - 6.
+If an employee would like to telecommute in the case of inclement weather, they must have a signed "inclement weather" telecommuting agreement on file. - 3.
 Telecommuting is not an entitlement.
-If business needs dictate the employee's physical presence in the office, the employee is required to report to work. - 7.
+If business needs dictate the employee's physical presence in the office, the employee is required to report to work. - 4.
 In order to meet the business needs of the agency, an employee may request an adjustment to the telecommuting schedule outlined in this agreement.
 No adjustment may be made without prior supervisory approval